 The Language Barrier: Overcoming Concerns

-The Broken Arrow and Tulsa areas have been flourishing the past few years with new members coming into the community.
+The Tulsa area has been flourishing the past few years with new members coming into the community.
 Recently, we have been seeing an increase in applicants where English is not the language they learned first.
 This is often because they have immigrated from another country and are here in the USA on a resident visa, often called a green card or an I9 visa.

-Broken Arrow Beauty College and Cosmetology Education Center want to welcome all students who have a passion for the beauty industry!
+Broken Arrow Beauty College wants to welcome all students who have a passion for the beauty industry!
 Here is what you need to know about starting your education with us if you are in USA on a resident visa or an I9 visa.

 The State Board